klaalo/shibboleth-idp-dockerized/README.md

 ## Overview

-This Docker image contains a deployed Shibboleth IdP 4.0.1 running on OpenJDK11-headless and Jetty  9.4.29.v20200521 running on the latest Alpine base.
+This Docker image contains a deployed Shibboleth IdP running on OpenJDK11-headless and Jetty running on the latest Alpine base.
 This image is a base image and should be used to set the configuration with local changes.

+Refer to Dockerfile for current versions.

 Every component (Java, Jetty, Shibboleth IdP, and extensions) in this image is verified using cryptographic hashes obtained from each vendor and stored in the `Dockerfile` directly.
 This makes the build essentially deterministic.